What To Bring To Issan Esarn - The Real Thailand

 Thailand does try to make things easy for visitors.

-Most foreign passport holders are issued on arrival with a stamp granting a 30-day stay, without the need to apply for a visa in advance.
+Most foreign passport holders are issued on arrival with a stamp granting a 30-day stay, without the need to apply

 This is the case for British passport holders.

-A few nationalities though must obtain a visa in advance of arrival so check first with your nearest Thai Embassy or
+A few nationalities though must obtain a visa in advance of arrival so check first with your

-If you plan to stay longer than 30 days then you will need to apply for a tourist visa before coming to
+If you plan to stay longer than 30 days then you will need to apply for a tourist visa

-You must ensure your passport has at least 6 months before expiry, calculated from your date of entry to Thailand.
+You must ensure your passport has at least 6 months before expiry, calculated from your date

 Without proof of a return ticket and sufficient funds for the projected stay any visitor can in theory be denied